howardjohn/local-istio-development/README.md

 ## Local Istiod, remote proxy

-This may require following [Enable forwarding from Docker containers to the outside world(https://docs.docker.com/network/bridge/#enable-forwarding-from-docker-containers-to-the-outside-world)first.
+This may require following [Enable forwarding from Docker containers to the outside world](https://docs.docker.com/network/bridge/#enable-forwarding-from-docker-containers-to-the-outside-world) first.

 To have proxies running the cluster connect to our local Istio, we can replace the `Endpoints` for the `istiod` Service to point to our locally running instance.